 Equipment or Process Proposal Analysis Disposition of Request VOC emissions and are not recommended to be exempt from permitting requirements.
 Curing Technologies to Permitted Graphic Arts or Coating Operations Exemptions for permitted graphic arts and coating operations listed in PAR 219 (d)(8)(H) and PAR 219 (d)(12)(L) should not be dependent on the use of low-VOC materials.
 New subparagraphs in PAR 219-(d)(8)(H) and (d)(12)(L)-will exempt permitted graphic arts or coating operations from requiring permit modifications when adding curing equipment if the provisions in clauses (d)(8)(H)(i) through (vi) or clauses (d)(12)(L)(i) through (vi), respectively, are met.
 Clauses (d)(8)(H)(vi) and (d)(12)(L)(vi) require materials associated with the curing technology to be low VOC.
 Staff believes the low-VOC material requirement should remain in the provisions as it is in line with Governing Board's directive to encourage deployment of clean technologies beyond emission limits already required by a VOC source-specific rule.
 Did not incorporate proposal.
 Linear Generators Exempt linear generators that meet CARB Distributed Generation requirements from permitting requirements.
-Linear generators are currently subject to the permitting process that establishes operating conditions to limit emissions.
-No equipment or models have obtained the CARB certifications to date.
-There is limited emissions data available to support the request.
+Linear generators are currently subject to the permitting establishes operating conditions to limit emissions.
+No experiments or models have obtained the CARB certifications to date limited emissions data available to support the request.
 Did not incorporate proposal.
-Emergency Backup Engines at Telecommunication Facilities Exempt all emergency backup engines used at telecommunication facilities from permitting requirements.
-Rule 219 currently excludes engines 50 horsepower and less from requiring permits.
-Permits for engines greater than 50 horsepower is a long-standing requirement that applies to all sources including essential services (police, fire, etc.) and to health care facilities.
-Did not incorporate proposal.
-Food Ovens Amend Rule 222 recordkeeping provisions for food ovens.
+Emergency Backup Engines at Telecommunication Facilities Exempt all emergency backup engines used at telecommunication facilities from permitting requirements. ommunication requiring permits.
+Permits for engines greater than 50 horsepower is Food Ovens Amend Rule 222 recordkeeping provisions for food ovens.
 Following discussions with a grocery store and their representatives, a new recordkeeping alternative has been added to Rule 222 for food ovens.
-Rule 222, paragraph (d)(1)(G) updated.
 Food Ovens at Grocery Stores Amend Rule 219 and 222 provisions related to "Eating Establishments" to include grocery stores.
 Food ovens, including those at grocery stores, are currently exempt from permit requirements conditioned upon Rule 222 registrations.
 PAR 219 does not change these provisions but for the purposes of Rule 219, eating establishments do not include facilities where food Partially Incorporated Proposal.
 Added subparagraph

 Equipment or Process Proposal Analysis Disposition of Request is prepared and packaged for subsequent sale, such as retail stores.
-In response to stakeholder requests an exemption was added in Rule 219 for food ovens with no emissions other than emissions from combustion, with a maximum rated heat input capacity of 325,000 Btu/hr.
+In response to stakeholder requests an exemption was added in Rule 219 for food ovens with a maximum rated heat input capacity of 325,000 Btu/hr or less, fired exclusively on natural gas, provided the oven is not used to bake uncooked yeast-containing products with no emissions other than emissions from combustion, with a maximum rated heat input capacity of 325,000 Btu/hr.
 These ovens would not be subject to a Rule 222 filing.
 The 2022 AQMP calls for over 60% reduction in NOx emissions from stationary sources including food ovens.
 The registration of food ovens pursuant to existing Rule 222 provisions provides more accurate inventory information to facilitate the rule development process.
 The existing provisions for eating establishments should not be extended to food (such as bakery) ovens in grocery stores. (d)(9)(O) in PAR 219.